vivliostyle/vivliostyle.org/_posts/2018-10-03-vivliostyle-print.md

 ---
-title: New package - An interview with myself about Vivliostyle-print
+title: On Vivliostyle-print
 author: johannes
 ---

+*An interview with myself about the new package Vivliostyle-print*

 **[Vivliostyle.js](https://github.com/vivliostyle/vivliostyle.js) has been with us for a few years already.
 It can both show paged media in the browser as well as print HTML with extra CSS targeted paged media.
 What need is there for a [Vivliostyle-print](https://github.com/vivliostyle/vivliostyle-print) then?**